-- Once you’ve visualized the neckline, trim it, then trim and shave everything beneath it like you would with the double chin method.
+- Once you’ve visualized the neckline, trim it, then trim everything beneath it like you would with the double chin method.

 Both techniques will get easier with practice, so don’t worry if your first couple of attempts aren’t perfect.

-Trimming the neckline, as well as the cheek lines, should become an important pillar of your beard grooming routine.
+Trimming the neckline, as well as the cheek lines, should become an important part of your beard grooming routine.